Ferdinando de' Medici, Grand Prince of Tuscany: Legacy

 Ferdinando's contemporary reputation rests on his role as patron of the arts.
 He was a connoisseur: he bought Madonnas by Raphael and Andrea del Sarto.
 He also patronised Giuseppe Maria Crespi, Anton Domenico Gabbiani and Sebastiano Ricci.
 Crespi was long employed by him at Pitti.
 Ferdinando organised the first public exhibition of fine arts to be held in Florence (1705, in the cloister of SS.
 Annunziata).
 Among poets he befriended Vincenzo da Filicaja and Benedetto Menzini.
 Scipione Maffei's dedication to him of the Giornale de' Letterati (1710) is a proof of Ferdinando's widespread reputation.

 But it was as a patron of music that Ferdinando was most distinguished.
 He owned the Villa di Pratolino, located some 12 km outside Florence, (now called the Villa Demidov after a later owner, Anatoly Nikolaievich Demidov, 1st Prince of San Donato) which was home to many musical activities.
 From the years 1679 to 1710, there were annual operatic productions there, generally held in September.
 At first these were held in the grand salon, but starting in 1696 in a new theatre built on the third floor at Ferdinando's instigation, designed by Antonio Maria Ferri.
 Until 1686, the performances were supervised by Ferdinando's uncle Francesco Maria de' Medici; after that year (when Francesco Maria became a cardinal) they were Ferdinando's responsibility.

 Among the musicians Ferdinando invited to Florence were Alessandro and Domenico Scarlatti, Giacomo Antonio Perti, Giovanni Legrenzi, Giovanni Pagliardi, Carlo Pollaroli, Giuseppe Maria Orlandini, Benedetto Marcello and Bernardo Pasquini.
 George Frederic Handel and Alessandro Scarlatti probably played on the instruments either in the Palazzo Pitti, or in the Medicean country villa of Poggio a Caiano or at Pratolino.
 Antonio Salvi, the family doctor, wrote several librettos, used by Handel for his opera.
 Handel's opera Rodrigo was first performed in Florence in 1708.

 Ferdinando kept up correspondence with Alessandro Scarlatti about musical details in his operas, while producing five of his operas.
 In 1711 Antonio Vivaldi dedicated his L'estro Armonico to him.
-Handel and Corelli were well acquainted with Ferdinando's sister Anna Maria Luisa de' Medici; Corelli dedicated to her the 12 concerti grossi.
-Handel would visit her also in Düsseldorf during continental trips.
+Handel and Corelli were well acquainted with Ferdinando's sister Anna Maria Luisa de' Medici; Corelli dedicated to her the Twelve concerti grossi, Op.
+6. Handel would visit her also in Düsseldorf during continental trips.